The Fukushima tsunami 10 years later: A correspondent recounts the day that changed Japan

 As one reactor after the next exploded over several days at the Fukushima Daiichi nuclear power plant, the disaster took on a sci-fi quality.
 People understood the death, but few could grasp the danger that might be in the air.
 The government was cagey about what was going on.
 Helicopters were dousing the reactors with water in emergency missions.
 On television, commentators stood over model nuclear reactors, explaining what might be happening, without really knowing.
 Amid the explosions, people fled the towns around the plant without even packing their bags, and farmers left without releasing their cattle, which would later die still attached to their milking stanchions.

-Much farther away, in Tokyo, people worried even the capital would become uninhabitable — a realistic fear under the worst-case scenario, as the prime minister later revealed.
+Much farther away, in Tokyo, people worried that even the capital would become uninhabitable — a realistic fear under the worst-case scenario, as the prime minister later revealed.

 Then there were aftershocks.
 Hundreds of them.
 For weeks.
-Many nights, after I returned from Hiroshima to Tokyo, my 30th-floor apartment building would be slow-dancing as the ground shook, my closet doors opening and closing.
+Many nights, after I returned from Hiroshima to Tokyo, my 30th-floor apartment would be slow-dancing as the ground shook, my closet doors opening and closing.

 By midsummer, with so many aspects of life in Japan feeling different, I had moved apartments.
 The new one was on the second floor.